 IFRS is a globally recognized accounting framework.
 Developed and managed by the International Accounting Standards Board (IASB), IFRS provides a set of rules and principles for preparing and presenting financial statements.
 It aims to harmonize accounting practices worldwide, making it easier for global businesses to communicate their financial information effectively.

-IFRS promotes international comparability and aiding investors, analysts, and companies operating on a global scale.
+IFRS promotes international comparability and aids investors, analysts, and companies operating on a global scale.
 Its key principles include fair presentation, going concern, and accrual accounting.
 IFRS aims to provide high-quality financial information for informed decision-making, benefiting investors, creditors, and the broader financial community.

 Understanding Differences Between GAAP and IFRS with Example